 Animal-Assisted Therapy (AAT)

-- Service Animal (SA)
+Service Animal (SA)

-An emotional support animal (typically a dog or cat though this can include other species) that provides a therapeutic benefit to its owner through companionship.
+Emotional Support Animals (ESA)An Emotional Support Animal (typically a dog or cat though this can include other species) that provides a therapeutic benefit to its owner through companionship.
 If you have an emotional disability, you can legally qualify for an ESA, short for emotional support animal.
 You must be certified as emotionally disabled by a psychologist, therapist, psychiatrist or other duly-licensed and/or certified mental health professional.
 The animal is a pet and does not need specific training to become an emotional support animal.
 The benefit of these authorizations are limited to housing and airline travel.
-Clients who have been determined to qualify for an ESA are not authorized to take their pet everywhere such as stores, restaurants, and other public places.
+Clients who have been determined to qualify for an ESA are NOT authorized to take their pet everywhere such as stores, restaurants, and other public places.
 To the extent that you see this occurring on TV and in “real” life it is a matter of facilities choosing to have a lenient/generous “interpretation” of the law,